hetima/DSP_LSTM/README.md

 Mod for Dyson Sphere Program.
 Needs BepInEx.

+## Recent Changes (v0.5.2)
+- Added TrafficLogic setting `TLLocalDemandDelay` default is false
+- Added setting `setConstructionPointToGround` for faster construction. default is true
+- Supports indicator display of sprayed with Proliferator

+## About

 Lists the supply and demand balance of the Logistics Station by item and by planet.

 - Show overall status for each item